FundedByMe/django-paypal-adaptive/README.md

     $ python manage.py syncdb

-Or if you're using South:
+Or if you're using __South__ you might want to add an initial migration for future changes:

     $ python manage.py schemamigration paypaladaptive --initial
     $ python manage.py syncdb --migrate